 Read-through & Write-through

 Similarly, write-through allows your application to write to the cache, and the cache then writes the same data to the database either synchronously or asynchronously.
-Both these features allow you to designate the distributed cache as your enterprise data store and have all applications read from it and write to it.
+Both these features let you designate the distributed cache as your enterprise data store and have all applications read from it and write to it.
 The cache then deals with the database.
 This results in the cache always being synchronized with your database.
 Despite its importance, Redis lacks the standard implementation of this feature.
 Fortunately, this is not the case for NCache.

 ASP.NET View State Caching

-- Security risk
+- Security risks

 - Bandwidth usage